Qualification / Validation / Commissioning

 • Cleanrooms

-As opposed to Qualification, term Validation is traditionally used in respect of processes that may include:
+In contrast to Qualification, the term Validation is traditionally used in relation to processes, which may include:

 • [Manufacturing] Process